foundling/terminal-weather/README.md

 ## Configuration

 + Run `terminal-weather configure` and give `terminal-weather` the values it needs to store so it can continually query the api.
-+ This configuration file is stored in the application's root directory (run `terminal-weather show config` to see the location of this file).

 ### Getting `terminal-weather` into your terminal prompt

 If you want to include terminal-weather in your bash prompt, there are a couple things you need to do:

-1. Make sure that /usr/local/bin is in your $PATH so that your shell can locate it.
-If after installing terminal weather, you can't run `terminal-weather` from your terminal, you may have not installed it globally (using the `-g` flag).

-2. Add the following lines to your ~/.bashrc file:
+1. Add the following lines to your `~/.bashrc` file:

         # a function to insert the terminal-weather bash fn inside the PS1 variable
         set_bash_prompt() {